janet-lang/pkgs/CONTRIBUTING.md

 # Guidelines for contributing to the Janet Package Listing

-Thanks for taking time to contribute!
+Thanks for taking the time to contribute!

 Please read this document before making contributions.
+If you find anything missing of not appropriate, please do not hesitate and create an issue in this repository.

 ## Adding a Package

+If you would like to add a package here, open a pull request with the package's name and URL and edit the pkgs.Janet file.
+Plus points for simple descriptions or reasons why you are adding the package in the comment.

+These are essential requirements on the package.
+The probability of merge correlates with completeness.

 * Check if the package exists before adding it twice.
-* The name of the package should usually be the same as that of its git repository, and should be all lower case and in kebab-case.
-  For example, use `my-package` as a package name, not `mypackage` or `MyPackage`.
-* Make sure that your package can be used with `jpm`.
-This means it should have a file `project.janet` in it's root directory, and should run properly when installed via `jpm install https://some.git-host.org/me/mypackage.git`.
+* Make sure that users can use your package with `jpm`.
+It must have a file `project.janet` in its root directory and properly run when installed via `jpm install https://some.git-host.org/me/mypackage.git`.
 Do not add packages that do not work with jpm!
-If jpm cannot support your package, open an issue in the [Janet](https://github.com/janet-lang/janet) repository and we will see what we can do.
+If jpm cannot support your package, open an issue in this repository, and we will see what we can do.
+* Please be sure that your `project.janet` file contains these required fields:
+  * `:name` with the desired name of the package.
+The package's name should usually be the same as its git repository and should be all lower case and in kebab-case.

-### Good package names
+    * Good package names.
       * `my-package`
       * `thing`
       * `thing@bakpakin` (for a fork of the package)

-### Bad package names
+    * Bad package names
       * `mypackage`
       * `my_package`
       * `MyPackage`
       * `my package`
       * `my.package.git`
       * `org.this.is.not.java.AbstractWidgetFactoryProducer`

-If you would like to add a package here, just open a pull request with the name and URL of the package and edit the pkgs.janet file.
+  *  `:author` name of the author of the package.
+Preferably with email contact in the standard format: "Josef Pospíšil <josef.pospisil@laststar.eu>".
+  * `:description` short informative description of the package, preferably one sentence.
+  * `:license` abbreviation of the License name, e.g., "MIT".
+  * `:url` with further information about the package.
+It could be a repository home page with `README.md` or any other website.
+  * `:repo` from which users could clone code.
+  * `:dependencies` field is optional but must be present if it depends on other packages.
+* Add package License, preferably in the LICENSE file in the root of the project.

+## Optional Package properties

+These are not required (at least for now) but are nice to have for any quality
+package:

+Tier 1:

+* README file preferably with basic usage examples, installation process, and caveats
+* test suite to check if the package works as expected with the latest stable Janet release.
+Tests are also a great way to explore the package API.

+Tier 2:

+* example files that are easy to follow and shows usage of the package code.
+* CONTRIBUTING file similar to this.

+Tier 3:

+* TECH file with details about implementation and inner working of the package.

 ## Broken Links

 Please open issues if you find broken links.
-Try also to find the correct link or at least the reason a link is broken.
+Try to find the correct link or at least the reason for a link breakage.
 We can then update or remove offending packages.